fleetdm/fleet/docs/Contributing/API-for-contributors.md

 #### Get device's API features

-Supports the dynamic discovery of API features supported by the server for device-authenticated routes.
-This allows supporting different versions of Fleet Desktop and Fleet server instances (either can be older or newer) while supporting evolution of the API features.
-With this mechanism, an older Fleet Desktop can ignore features it doesn't know about, and a newer one can avoid requesting features that the server doesn't know about.
+This supports the dynamic discovery of API features supported by the server for device-authenticated routes.
+This allows supporting different versions of Fleet Desktop and Fleet server instances (older or newer) while supporting the evolution of the API features.
+With this mechanism, an older Fleet Desktop can ignore features it doesn't know about, and a newer one can avoid requesting features about which the server doesn't know.

 `GET /api/v1/fleet/device/{token}/api_features`